sammshen/lm-deepseek-diagnostics/README.md

 # TL;DR

-KV shape mismatch due to Deepseek V2 and V3 MLA KV optimizations that LMCache seems to be incompatible with right now.
+KV shape mismatch due to Deepseek V2 and V3 specific MLA (Multi-head Latent Attention) KV optimizations that LMCache seems to be incompatible with right now.

 # Set Up